guigur/Quest-me/README.md

 # Quest-me
-A slack bot from witch you can Quest for AJC formation
+A bot from witch you can Quest for AJC formation.
+I'm not responsible in any case of the use of this software.